Generic Name: selegiline (transdermal) (se LE ji leen (trans DERM al))

 Selegiline prevents the breakdown of chemicals in the brain that are often imbalanced in people with depression.

-Selegiline transdermal is used to treat major depressive disorder in adults.
+Selegiline transdermal is used to treat major depressive disorder in adults and adolescents who are at least 12 years old.

 Selegiline may also be used for purposes not listed in this medication guide.

 You should not use selegiline if you have an adrenal gland tumor or if you are using certain other medicines.
-Serious drug interactions can occur when certain medicines are used together with selegiline.
-Tell each of your healthcare providers about all medicines you use now, and any medicine you start or stop using.
+Many drugs can interact with selegiline, and some drugs should not be used together.

 You should not use selegiline if you are allergic to it, or if you have pheochromocytoma (tumor of the adrenal gland).

 Some medicines can cause unwanted or dangerous effects when used with selegiline.
-Your doctor may need to change your treatment plan if you have used any of the following drugs within the past 14 days:
+Your doctor may need to change your treatment plan if you have used any of the following drugs within the past 2 to 5 weeks:

 dextromethorphan (cough medicine);